adj59-dev/adj59-dev.github.io/_posts/2025-09-27-nielsen-and-chuang:-chapter-4.md

 <a id="top"></a>

-# Reading Nielsen and Chuang: Chapter 4
+# Nielsen and Chuang: Chapter 4

 I just finished reading Chapter 4 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
 This is the first chapter in Part II, which focuses on quantum computation.
 Chapter 4 introduces quantum circuits as the fundamental model of quantum computation and shows that there exists a universal set of gates capable of approximating any quantum operation.